PvP: Data-Efficient Humanoid Robot Learning with Proprioceptive-Privileged Contrastive Representations: Experiments

 \subsubsection{Computational Efficiency Comparison}

 Furthermore, we investigate the computational efficiency of these SRL methods.
-Equipped with IsaacLab \cite{nvidia2025isaaclab}, all experiments can be run on a single GPU.
-Our implementation allows the SRL module to run entirely on the GPU, thus not affecting the overall training efficiency.
+Equipped with IsaacLab \cite{nvidia2025isaaclab}, all experiments can be run on a single GPU, and a RTX4090 with 24GB memory is used for all our experiments.
+Our implementation enables the SRL module to run entirely on the GPU, without affecting overall training efficiency.
 We have attached the complete Weights \& Biases (Wandb) logs to the compute reporting form (CRF).
 These results demonstrate that SRL4Humanoid can effectively accelerate humanoid WBC tasks with minimal computational resource cost.